zixic83/my-twitter/README.md

 # myTwitter
 This is a private local Twitter clone I built for my own use.
-I use it as my personal electronic diary.
+I use it as my personal digital journal.

 ## Getting Started
 ### Dependencies